There are so many fun things to do in Rochester for both families with kids and adults.

 The hotels around Mayo Clinic, Rochester, Minnesota, are the most centrally located.
 Check-in on arrival and you can start exploring immediately.

 If you’re looking for exercise, downtown offers a unique trail system.
-In fact, Rochester offers 85-miles of paved trails.
+In fact, Rochester offers 85-miles of paved trails and the Rochester Park Department is top notch.

 You can even connect to town from a number of campgrounds and RV Parks via these trails to combine nature with the city’s attractions.